30 Years After Tiananmen, Uighur Students in the U.S. Need Protection

 Arfat Erkin, a Chinese student who came to the U.S. to study economics in 2015, has a similar response today when asked what would happen to him if he went back home.
 “If I’m lucky, I will be sentenced to prison or sent to the camp –– if I’m lucky.
 If I’m not lucky, I think I will just disappear without any information,” he tells TIME.

 Erkin, 22, is Uighur –– a long-oppressed predominantly Muslim ethnic minority from the western Chinese province of Xinjiang.
-The Chinese government has been accused of detaining between 800,000 and 2 million Uighurs and other Muslim minorities with as part of a sweeping system of suppression across Xinjiang since 2017.
+The Chinese government has been accused of detaining between 800,000 and 2 million Uighurs and other Muslim minorities as part of a sweeping system of suppression across Xinjiang since 2017.
 Detained Uighurs are held in “re-education camps” that Vice President Mike Pence called a “deliberate attempt by Beijing to strangle Uyghur culture and stamp out the Muslim faith.”

 He knows the danger he faces if he returns to China.
 Erkin’s father, a prominent TV producer and journalist was arrested and sentenced to several years in prison.
 His mother, a mathematics teacher, was swept into one of the Chinese government’s camps for Uighurs, which officials have described as “boarding schools.”
 He hasn’t heard from either in two years.